Philanthropist devoted to helping children dies at 82

 Carole O'Sullivan, philanthropist devoted to helping children, dies at 82

-She lost three children in their youth — two from cystic fibrosis at the age of 6 and 11, the third to a car accident at age 17.
+She lost three children in their youth — two from cystic fibrosis at the ages of 6 and 11, the third to a car accident at 17.

-And still, her daughter, Erin O'Sullivan-McCarthy, said this week, Carole O'Sullivan battled onward, making sure her home was always among the best-decorated on Long Island for the holidays and that, even after her devoted husband had passed on, she continued to make significant financial donations and donate her time to ensure other children were better off.
+And still, her daughter, Erin O'Sullivan-McCarthy, said this week, Carole O'Sullivan battled onward, making sure her home was always among the best-decorated on Long Island for the holidays and that, even after her devoted husband had died, she continued to make significant financial donations and give her time to ensure other children were better off.

 O'Sullivan, 82, of Old Westbury, died Oct.
 24 after a long illness.
 But her daughter said she leaves behind a long legacy of giving that impacted generations of children, some who knew what she'd done for them — and many who never did.